Mr. Marcus

-Mr. Marcus (born September 4, 1970) is the stage name of Jesse Spencer, an American actor and director known for acting in or directing over 1,800 pornographic films.
+Mr. Marcus (born September 4, 1970) is the stage name of Jesse Spencer, an American pornographic film actor and director known for acting in or directing over 1,800 pornographic films.

 In 2009, he was inducted into the AVN Awards Hall of Fame.

 Biography

-Marcus was born Jesse Spencer in Chicago, IL on September 4, 1970.
+Marcus was born Jesse Spencer in Pomona, CA on September 4, 1970.
 Before becoming a pornographic actor, he worked as a truck driver.
 He started work in the pornography industry in 1994.
 He began his career as a director with the movie My Baby Got Back 7.
 He has been married since the early 1990s and has two children.
 He has been called the LL Cool J of porn.